How to Track Calories at Restaurants Without Being Weird

 - Take a photo for easy AI-assisted logging

-- Reasonable estimates are better than not tracking
+- Reasonable estimates beat not tracking

 Restaurant meals don't have to derail your progress.
-With these strategies, you can enjoy dining out while staying aware of your intake—no awkward food scale moments required.
+With these strategies you can enjoy dining out while staying aware of your intake.
+No awkward food scale moments required.

 Founder & Developer